iSumitG/EasyML/README.md

 # EasyML
-From-scratch, simple, minimal, and easy-to-understand implementation of Machine Learning algorithms.
+From-scratch, simple, minimal, and easy-to-understand implementation and usage of Machine Learning algorithms and libraries.